Newport City Council

 REGISTER TO APPLY FOR GRANTS!

 By registering on whatimpact.com your organisation can apply for grants schemes simply by sharing your organisation and activity profile.
-We accept applications from registered charities, social enterprises, social impact companies and unregistered community groups.
+We accept applications from registered charities, social enterprises, social impact companies and community projects.
 By creating a profile on whatimpact.com, you can also apply for other grants, products, services and volunteering offers on the platform.